Fully Decentralized Cooperative Multi-Agent Reinforcement Learning is A Context Modeling Problem: Preliminary

-We consider the fully decentralized learning, where each agent $i$ observes only the state $s_{t}$, its local action $a_{t}^{i}$, and the shared reward $r_{t}$.
-For each decentralized agent $i$, the perceived task can be modeled as an Markov Decision Process (MDP) $\langle S,A^{i},P^{i},R^{i},\gamma \rangle$ with dynamics defined as follows:
+We consider the fully decentralized learning, wherein each agent $i$ observes only the state $s_{t}$, its local action $a_{t}^{i}$, and the shared reward $r_{t}$.
+For each decentralized agent $i$, the perceived task can be modeled as a Markov Decision Process (MDP) $\langle S,A^{i},P^{i},R^{i},\gamma \rangle$ with dynamics defined as follows:

 where $\pi^{-i}$ and $a_{t}^{-i}$ respectively denote the joint policy and the joint action of other agents $-i$ except for agent $i$.